Are Black People Israelites?

 Short Definition: mourning

 When we look in the other translations we see that it should say they were mourning, they were upset.
 Go to the first verse in this chapter and you see that this was about a drought going on in the land.
 Keep reading on in that chapter and it shows how much trouble this drought is bringing them, so of course, they are going to be upset.
 This is not about a color.
 They are upset over the drought.
 We can further prove this is the correct definition when we read Job 5 11.

 - "To set up on high those that be low; that those which mourn may be exalted to safety."

 When we look up the word mourn in this verse we get the same thing.
 6937. qadar.
-The word black has a few variations in scripture, such as in Lamentations 5 10.
+The word black has a few different meanings in the KJV, such as in Lamentations 5 10.

 - "Our skin was black like an oven because of the terrible famine."

 In that verse get 3648. kamar. to grow warm and tender, to be or grow hot.
 When properly translated, it should say that their skin was getting hot due to the fever.
 Note how it says "because", not that it was naturally like that, but for a reason.

 "My skin is black upon me, and my bones are burned with heat.— Job 30 30

 Again, this is taken out of context.
 First off, why is Job shouting out the color of his skin for no reason?
 Obviously, there is something wrong.
 This is at the moment of him being tried for his faith.
 We can further confirm this by noting how it says his bones are burned with heat.

 My skin is black upon me; either by his dark-coloured scabs, wherewith his body was in a manner wholly overspread; or by grief, as before.